numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 .. list-table::

-   * - In MATLAB®, the basic type is a multidimensional array.
-By default, MATLAB® creates two dimensional arrays of double precision floating point numbers.
+   * - In MATLAB, the basic type is a multidimensional array.
+By default, MATLAB creates two dimensional arrays of double precision floating point numbers.
        Operations on the 2D instances of these arrays are designed to act like matrix operations in linear algebra.
 Most expressions take such arrays and